Kesig777/vite-plugin-devtools-json/README.md

 a random v4 UUID, generated the first time that you start the Vite devserver with the plugin installed (it is henceforth cached in the Vite cache folder).

+Checkout [bmeurer/automatic-workspace-folders-vanilla] for a trivial example project illustrating how to use the plugin in practice.

 ## Publishing

 **Googlers:** We use [go/wombat-dressing-room](http://go/wombat-dressing-room)